christaggart/heroku-buildpack-zf2/README.md

-Apache+PHP build pack
+ZF2 build pack
 ========================

 This is a build pack bundling PHP and Apache for Heroku apps.
+It allows the deployment of [ZendFramework 2](http://framework.zend.com/zf2) applications on Heroku.

+It supports the installation of any dependancies through the use of Composer.
+It will even download the composer.phar if it is not present in the project.

+Detection is done by looking for a index.php file in the public directory.

 Configuration
 -------------